airswap/airswap-about/README.md

 - **Not your keys, not your coins**.
 AirSwap is non-custodial and without deposits or escrow.
 Every transaction is peer-to-peer with no counterparty risk, no intermediating participants, and no infrastructure beyond an EVM.
 - **Competitive and efficient**.
 Trading firms provide liquidity via AirSwap at competitive prices by hedging on centralized exchanges.
 Since it’s peer-to-peer, the price you see is the price you get, without slippage, front running, or manipulation.
 - **Zero limitations**.
 Each swap is between two parties, two tokens, and a smart contract.
-This means any standardized digital asset can be swapped at a custom price and at any size.
-No matter the swap, settlement is cheap and efficient.
+This means any standardized digital token implements its own transfer restrictions and can be swapped at any price or size.

 ## Technology